zeroSal/cli-fragments/README.md

 ## Usage

-First you have to install the library using `pip`.
+First of all, you have to install the library using `pip`.
 ```shell
 pip install cli-fragments
 ```